code-423n4/2023-10-wildcat/README.md

 - Once claimable withdrawals have been set aside for a withdrawal batch (counted toward `normalizedUnclaimedWithdrawals` and `batch.normalizedAmountPaid`), they can only be used for that purpose (i.e. the market will always maintain at least that amount in underlying assets until lenders with a request from that batch have withdrawn the assets).
 - In any non-static function which touches a market's state:
   - Prior to executing the function's logic, if time has elapsed since the last update, interest, protocol fees and delinquency fees should be accrued to the market state and pending/expired withdrawal batches should be processed.
-  - At the end of the function, the updated state is written to storage and the vault's delinquency status is updated.
+  - At the end of the function, the updated state is written to storage and the market's delinquency status is updated.
 - Assets are only paid to newer withdrawal batches if the market has sufficient assets to close older batches.
   - Exception: If protocol fees are collected between a previous batch's expiry and it being closed (fully paid), it is possible for a newer batch to reserve assets and make the older batch unpayable (see Known Issues below).